SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 Operators need as much information as possible to determine what to do with a new alert.
 With the similar alerts tab, SEKOIA.IO has that information in store and is able to display it to the operator in a comprehensive and useful way, while also providing recommendations based on the previous operator decisions.

 To find similar alerts linked to a specific alert, you will need to access the detail page dedicated to this alert.
-The similar alerts tab will be automatically loaded next to the Details, Tasks, Graph Investigation and Events tabs.
+The similar alerts tab will be automatically loaded next to the [Details](#details), [Tasks](#tasks), [Graph Investigation](#graph-investigation) and [Events](#events) tabs.

 To help you compare between alerts, you can choose which columns you want to display in the table by clicking on the icon in the upper right of the table.

+!!! tip
     You can click on the alerts to see the full details of a similar alert or open several of them in new tabs to compare them more easily.

-#### Interface

 The similar alerts tab is divided into two parts: